-To mark the 150th anniversary of the first ascent of the Matterhorn in the Alps by Edward Uimpatr and his team Mammut, a Swiss company mountaineering gear turns to Bosch’s request to make a special photo on this occasion, to be included in their advertising campaign.
-A team of climbers and climbing Hyornli lit bright red lights at sunrise illuminate the way in which Whymper and his team have gone in the successful ascent of the Matterhorn.
+To mark the 150th anniversary of the first ascent of the Matterhorn in the Alps by Edward Uimpatr and his team Mammut.
+A Swiss company mountaineering gear turns to Bosch’s request.
+It was to make a special photo on this occasion, to be included in their advertising campaign.
+A team of climbers and climbing Hyornli lit bright red lights at sunrise.
+Illuminate the way in which Whymper and his team have gone in the successful ascent of the Matterhorn.

 See this year’s photo Bosch, and many others of his wonderful photos: